ryansheehy0/Cheat_Sheets/networking.md

 127.0.0.1 - 127.255.255.255 are **loopback address**.
 These are used to test your network by having your device call itself.
 - 127.0.0.1 is often used to refer to your local devices

+- Domain Name Server(**DNS**) is the server which converts URLs to IP Addresses.
+- Dynamic Host Configuration Protocol(**DHCP**) is how a router assigns it's devices an IP Address, Subnet mask, default gateway, and DNS IP address.

 ### [RFC1918](#table-of-contents)
 RFC1918 was a standard in order to not run out of IP Addresses.
 It introduced Private IP Addresses and NAT.